Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Applications and numerical results

-We consider a Wasserstein DRSVM problem \cite{li2020fast} in \cref{subsec:drsvm}, and a discretization scheme of DRPO with matrix moments in \cite{xu2018distributionally} in \cref{subsec:DROportfolio}.
-Both applications use real datasets.
-The batch size $m$ of our SSAG method is determined in the following way.
-For different batch sizes, $m=1, 10, 100, 1000, 2000, 3000$, we make 5 runs of our SSAG method under a CPU time limit of 50 seconds (50s) for each run, and select the optimal batch size so that the average objective value decreases the fastest with this $m$.
-Then the iteration limit $N$ for SSAG is computed by using \eqref{N}.
-The CPU time is measured with MATLAB command ``cputime".
-Multiplying $N$ by the batch size $m$ chosen for the SSAG method gives us $\overline{N}= mN$, the limit of ${\cal SFO}$ calls, i,e., the budget of total number of calls to $\mathcal{SFO}$.
+We do numerical experiments on {the} DRO-moment problem \cite{xu2018distributionally} in {Sect.} \ref{subsec:DROportfolio}.
+Among the application, the transformation of the DRO-moment problem to the problem (\ref{orip}) where $h$ is defined in (\ref{max}) is given in detail, which can be seen as an extension of \cite{wang2023distributionally}.
+We compare our SSAG method with the following state-of-the-art methods. \begin{itemize} \item[(1)]SSAG: The batch sizes $m_k= k$, and the iteration limit $N$ is computed by using \eqref{N1}.
+Summing up the batch sizes $m_k$ ($k=1,\ldots,N$) chosen for the SSAG method results in $\overline{N}$, i.e., the budget for total number of calls to {the} $\mathcal{SFO}$.
+We set $\overline{N}$ to be the same for different methods. \item[(2)]SA: The batch sizes $m_k= k$, and the stepsize rule follows $\mathcal{O}(\frac{1}{k})$ in \cite{nemirovski2009robust}. \item[(3)]Subgrad: The Armijo's stepsize rule is used instead of $\mathcal{O}(\frac{1}{k})$ in \cite{nemirovski2009robust} because the computational performance is better than that using stepsize $\mathcal{O}(\frac{1}{k})$ in \cite{nemirovski2009robust}.
+The batch size $m=N_{\rm{tr}}$ in each iteration, where $N_{\rm{tr}}$ is the number of the training samples.

-For the Wasserstein DRSVM problem in \cref{subsec:drsvm}, we compare our SSAG method with the following methods. \begin{itemize} \item[-]SNSA \cite{wang2022stochastic}: The smoothing parameter, the batch size, and the stepsize choices in the SNSA method follow from Theorem 2 and Corollary 2 of \cite{wang2022stochastic}. \item[-]S-Subgrad \cite{nemirovski2009robust}: { The Armijo's step size rule is used instead of $\mathcal{O}(\frac{1}{k})$ in \cite{nemirovski2009robust} because the computational performance is better than that using stepsize $\mathcal{O}(\frac{1}{k})$ in \cite{nemirovski2009robust}.} \item[-]RS \cite{duchi2012randomized}: The RS method combines the convolution technique and the random sampling technique to get a smooth approximation.
-It requires to enrolling an auxiliary random vector $v\in \mathbb{R}^d$, with a given probability density function $\rho$.
-In numerical experiment, we choose $\rho$ that is uniform on $B(0,1)$.
-The initial smoothing parameter, the formula for the diminishing sequence of smoothing parameters, the stepsize choices, and the parameters in the RS method follow from Corollary 2.3 of \cite{duchi2012randomized}.
+\item[(4)]RS \cite{duchi2012randomized}: The auxiliary random vector $v\in \mathbb{R}^{d}$ follows the probability density function $\rho$ that is uniform on $B(0,1)$.
+The initial smoothing parameter, the formula for the diminishing sequence of smoothing parameters, the stepsize choices, and the parameters in the RS method follow from Corollary 2.3 of \cite{duchi2012randomized}. \item[(5)]{SPG \cite{zhang2009smoothing,zhang2020smoothing}: The smoothing projected gradient method (SPG) is a deterministic method, which was first proposed in \cite{zhang2009smoothing}, and extended in \cite{zhang2020smoothing}.} \end{itemize}

-\item[-]IPPA \cite{li2020fast}: It is a deterministic method.
-We use the code of IPPA that is available at https://github.com/ gerrili1996/Incremental\_DRSVM.
-Each iteration of IPPA requires solving $N_{\rm{tr}}$ single-sample proximal point subproblems, where $N_{\rm{tr}}$ is the number of the training samples. \end{itemize}